leblancd/kube-v6/NAT64-DNS64-CENTOS7-INSTALL.md

-# Configuring NAT64/DNS64 On a Ubuntu Server for Linking IPv6-only Clusters with IPv4-Only External Servers
+# Configuring NAT64/DNS64 On a CentOS 7 Server for Linking IPv6-only Clusters with IPv4-Only External Servers

 ## Background